cjdbarlow/Part-One/adrenergic_drugs.md

  * Beta carbon
  The first carbon.
    * Adding a hydroxyl group decreases lipid solubility and CNS penetration
-   * Adding any group increases alpha and beta selectiviy
+   * Adding any group increases alpha and beta selectivity
  * Alpha carbon
  The second carbon.
    * Adding a group prevents metabolism by MAO, prolonging duration of action